Charlotte Tilbury

-Personal and early life
+Early life

-Charlotte Tilbury was born in London, England on February 10, 1973, to artist Lance Tilbury and production manager Patsy Dodd.
-She and her parents moved to Ibiza, Spain, when she was nine months old.
-When she was 13, Charlotte moved back to London to attend boarding school, where she started experimenting with makeup.
+Tilbury was born in Kensington, west London on 10 February 1973 to artist Lance Tilbury and production manager Patsy Dodd.
+She and her parents moved to Ibiza, Spain when she was nine months old.
+When she was 13, Charlotte moved back to London to attend a Rudolf-Steiner boarding school in Sussex, where she started experimenting with makeup.
+Tilbury would give her friends makeup advice and show them which colours would look nice on them.
 Tilbury attended the Glauca Rossi School of Makeup.

-Tilbury married film producer George Waud in June 2014.
-She has two sons, Flynn and Valentine.

 Career

 Tilbury began her career in makeup assisting Mary Greenwell, whom she had previously met at age 11 in America.
 She would later cite Greenwell as "an incredible mentor."

-In October 2012, Tilbury launched her own YouTube channel called Charlotte Tilbury Beauty, as well as a blog called Charlotte's Beauty Secrets.
+In October 2012, Tilbury launched her own YouTube channel called CharlotteTilbury, as well as a blog called Charlotte’s Beauty Secrets.
 On these, she posts advice about skincare and makeup tutorials.

-In 2013, Tilbury launched her beauty brand, Charlotte Tilbury Beauty Ltd. at the department store Selfridges in London, with a lineup of skincare and makeup products.
+In 2013, Tilbury launched her beauty brand, Charlotte Tilbury Beauty Ltd. At the department store Selfridges in London, with a lineup of skincare and makeup products.
 The brand enjoyed early success, as Tilbury already had a large following from her YouTube channel.
 In November 2015, Tilbury's flagship store opened in London's Covent Garden.
-The products are now sold internationally.
+The products are now sold internationally and can also be found at makeup retailer Sephora, and at MECCA in both Australia and New Zealand.

 Tilbury's work can be seen in prestigious fashion magazines like Vogue, LOVE magazine, Vanity Fair, V magazine, usually in the form of cover shoots and editorial campaigns.
 Tilbury has worked with photographers including Mario Testino and Mert and Marcus, as well as celebrities such as Kate Moss, Kim Kardashian, Gisele Bündchen and human rights lawyer Amal Clooney.
 Tilbury also works for Fashion Week in New York, Milan, Paris, and London, acting as show makeup director for brands such as Prada, McQueen, Cavalli, Lanvin, and Chloe.
 In the past, Tilbury has collaborated with designers such as Tom Ford and Burberry on beauty campaigns, as well as acted as creative director for Helena Rubinstein, amongst others.

 In June 2020, Tilbury announced her partnership with Spanish fashion and fragrance company Puig.
-Puig acquired a majority stake in the business, with Tilbury retaining a significant minority stake, as well as continuing to be its chairman, president, and chief creative officer.
+Puig acquired a majority stake in the business, with Tilbury retaining a significant minority stake, as well as continuing to be its chair, president, and chief creative officer.
 The CEO, Demetra Pinsent, also retained her role.

+As of March 2025, her net worth is estimated at £350 million.